 This paper makes three key contributions.
-First, we propose a mechanism that predicts the end-to-end delay of a flow with good accuracy, and show how such a mechanism can be integrated into flow setup to satisfy QoS requirements.
+First, we propose a mechanism that accurately predicts the endto-end delay of a flow, and show how it can be integrated into flow setup to satisfy QoS requirements.
 Second, we define a robustness metric for link quality and demonstrate its utility in route selection.
-This robustness metric supports "intelligent" routing that not only deals with communication gray-zones and fluctuating neighbors [13], but also helps discourage selfish "Free-riding" behavior [14].
+This robustness metric supports "intelligent" routing that not only deals with communication gray-zones and fluctuating neighbors [7], but also helps discourage selfish "Free-riding" behavior [8].
 Finally, we perform extensive evaluation of our protocol in the Qualnet simulator under a variety of conditions and metrics.

 The remainder of this paper is organized as follows.
-Section 2 describes related work on wireless routing and QoS support.
-Second, Section 3 describes our network model and design objectives.
+Section 2 describes previous work on routing and QoS support in wireless networks.
+Second, Section 3 describes our network model and design objectives, and highlights the major challenges in providing strong QoS guarantees.
 Next, Section 4 describes the details of the QUORUM routing protocol.
-Finally, we describe simulation results in Section 5 and conclude in Section 6.
+Finally, we describe our simulation setup and results in Section 5 and conclude in Section 6.